mcordier/pysubopt/libs/doc-summarize/README.md

 Submodular functions provide a mathematical foundation for capturing properties such as relevance and redundancy in the summary generation process.

-The DocumentSummarization package leverages submodular optimization techniques to maximize the sum of various submodular functions that represent different constraints, such as relevance and redundancy.
+The doc-summarize package leverages submodular optimization techniques to maximize the sum of various submodular functions that represent different constraints, such as relevance and redundancy.
 A simple greedy algorithm is used to produce an approximately optimal summary based on this framework.
 The package also introduces a comparison with a more classical approach (MMR) using an accelerated modified greedy algorithm.

-For more detailed information and examples on how to use the DocumentSummarization package, please refer to the documentation and code samples provided.